 For a bullion coin, the Chinese Gold Panda bullion coin has had a lot of changes since its first year of production, in 1982.

-In addition to the expected annual change of the reverse side's panda design, the obverse side has also changed; some changes have been minute, while others have been more noticeable, but, all of them are explained in-depth on this page.
+One of those changes is the annual re-design of its reverse side, the obverse side has also changed; some changes have been small, while others have been more noticeable, but, all of them are explained in-depth on this page.

 Reverse Inscriptions - Weight & Purity